-Please note; The payment of fees and the completion of a Tenancy Application does not guarantee a tenancy.
+Please note; The completion of a Tenancy Application does not guarantee a tenancy.
 All matters and negotiations remain “Subject to Contract” until the agreement is signed.

 Once the referencing process has been completed we will then confirm the commencement date of the tenancy and make arrangements for all prospective tenants to attend our office to sign the Tenancy Agreements.
 On signing the Agreement you will be required to pay a holding fee.

 Unless the parties state otherwise all tenancy agreements will be on an Assured Shorthold basis for an initial fixed term of 6 or 12 months (student tenancies are usually 10 months).
 At the end of this period the tenancy will become periodic and either party can end the tenancy on giving the correct period of notice.
 Alternatively, If both parties agree another fixed term contract can be signed.

 Please note: All fees, rent and security deposits must be paid in cleared funds in advance.
 The initial rent and security deposit must show as cleared funds in our client account no later than two working days prior to the start of the tenancy.
 We cannot accept cash or debit/credit cards.
 Keys will not be released under any circumstances until all the required monies have cleared in our bank account.